- Home

 Check in policies:

-Opened on March 31, 2012, Titanic Belfast is a very impressive, state-of-the-art facility that covers more than 130,000 square feet.
-The striking building took more than 4 years to construct at a cost of GB 77 million pounds.
-It stands at 126 feet high - the exact same height as the hull of the famous, doomed ship.
+Visit the birthplace of the Titanic and experience the story.
 Titanic Belfast extends over nine galleries, with multiple dimensions to the exhibition, drawing together special effects, dark rides, full-scale reconstructions and innovative interactive features to explore the Titanic story in a fresh and insightful way; from her conception in Belfast in the early 1900s, through her construction and launch, to her infamous maiden voyage and catastrophic demise.
 The journey goes beyond the aftermath of the sinking, to the discovery of the wreck and continues into the present day with a live undersea exploration centre.

 Enroute Sightseeing